Sam-Max/rcmltb/README.md

 3. **Deploying on VPS Using Docker**

 - Clone repo:

-    a.
-Get token from Github settings and copy it.
+    - Get token from Github settings and copy it.
-    b.
-Paste token to your repository url and clone repo: git clone https://{githubtoken}@github.com/{username}/{reponame} rclonetgbot/ && cd rclonetgbot
+    - Paste token to your repository url and clone repo: git clone https://{githubtoken}@github.com/{username}/{reponame} rclonetgbot/ && cd rclonetgbot

 - Install Docker by following the official Docker docs or by commands below.